Want to reduce the pain you have with Fibromyalgia?

 This next product decreases pain instantly-great stuff!

+This is a FYI, not a “sales pitch.”
 In the “fibromyalgia” section you will find Moorspa herbal bath.
-See picture and link.
 I have had patients use this with amazing, just amazing results.

 Even I use it when I work out too hard because it is great for sore muscles.